-Explore Chile’s recent political and social history and discover how Chileans are working to reconcile with the past while struggling to create a more equitable and culturally inclusive society.
+Study Chile’s recent political and social history and discover how Chileans are working to reconcile with the past and create a more equitable and culturally inclusive society.

 ** Programs may fill long before their final deadline.

 * Recommendation--For SPRING: APPLY in MAY to study abroad the following spring.
 For FALL/YEAR: APPLY in DECEMBER.
 Later applications are always welcome, but colleges may need time to process your approval.